igrave/ladder/README.md

 library(ladder)
 ```

-Select a presentation and authorise it for use with `ladder`
+Select a presentation and authorise it for use with `ladder`.
+(Currently not working with hosted environments, eg RStudio workbench.)
 ```r
 slides_id <- choose_slides()
 ```